The information on this page is correct as at 17/04/2026 to the best of Contentsquare's understanding.

 Use Customer Journey Analytics (available as an add on) to visualize critical user journeys in your product

-Customer journey analysis—understand the full user journey across multiple touchpoints and devices
+Customer journey analysis: understand the full user journey across multiple touchpoints and devices

-A/B test analysis—compare test variants side-by-side and understand exactly why certain versions perform better (note: you need to integrate with an A/B testing tool to do this)
+A/B test analysis: compare test variants side by side and understand exactly why certain versions perform better (note: you need to integrate with an A/B testing tool to do this)

 📈 Get the full picture: if you don’t want to miss out on the best of each platform, combine Adobe Analytics’ in-depth segmentation with Contentsquare’s all-in-one insights to